 The several weeks ahead are approaching a season most people look forward to and stress over at the same time.
-Parents of autistic children know the mixed feelings and stress that can come with family gatherings such as Thanksgiving or Christmas parties.
-The change of routine added social pressure and increase in sensory input can all take quite the toll on a child with autism.
+Parents of children with behavioral issues know the mixed feelings and stress that can come with family gatherings such as Thanksgiving or Christmas parties.
+The change of routine added social pressure and increase in sensory input can all take quite the toll on a child with behavioral issues.
 However, there are plenty of simple steps to take that can prevent meltdowns and allow for the whole family to have an enjoyable time.

-One huge factor of how an autistic child will fare during a gathering is the location.
+One huge factor of how a child with behavioral issues will fare during a gathering is the location.
 If you are able to host a gathering, you will eliminate a lot of the challenges you would face if you were guests at another home.
 Your child will have a quiet, familiar place to retreat to if he or she feels overwhelmed.
 Additionally, you will be able to make sure their favorite toys and activities are still accessible.

 The challenges that will still remain regardless of location involve social interactions and overall noise level.
 Be sure to prepare your friends or relatives about your child’s particular social challenges.
 Those “obligatory” hugs or kisses should be avoided along with any pressure to talk during dinner.
 You should also specifically warn your friends or relatives about sensitive topics or criticisms to avoid with your child.